wbinnssmith/brawny/README.md

 ### `brawny.create('myapp', opts={level: 'info'})`

 Creates a new brawny logger with the specified name. `opts` defaults to using a logger level of info.
+Add `meta: {custom: 'data'}` to `opts` to forward custom logger-level data to all transports.

 ### `brawny.level`